S.H.A.P.E.

 S.H.A.P.E.
 (Student’s Helping to Achieve Positive Esteem)

-UConn S.H.A.P.E also fosters awareness about disordered eating and eating disorders, the warning signs, and the resources available for support on campus.
-Through presentations, events, and discussions, S.H.A.P.E peer educators provide knowledge and aid to the entire UConn community.
+UConn S.H.A.P.E. is a peer education group that strives to promote accepting attitudes towards all body shapes and sizes while helping to encourage self-esteem and positive body image.
+It also fosters awareness about disordered eating and eating disorders, the warning signs, and the resources available for support on campus.
+Through presentations, events, and discussions, S.H.A.P.E. peer educators provide knowledge and aid to the entire UConn community.
+UConn S.H.A.P.E. is eager to collaborate with other groups and organizations on campus for ideas for initiatives as we are always looking for new ways to get involved.

 Become a Peer Educator

-• Being a UConn S.H.A.P.E peer educator is a great way to get involved around campus, take on new leadership roles, and network with other passionate peer educators.
+• Being a UConn S.H.A.P.E. peer educator is a great way to get involved around campus, take on new leadership roles, and network with other passionate peer educators.

 • UConn S.H.A.P.E. is supervised by SHaW Registered Dietitians.